JesseAllardice/JesseAllardice.github.io/_experience/upside-saving.md

 Developed natural language processing and Transformer based models to translate the language of "open banking" into more structured, usable data.

-Set the groundwork for future data science projects at Upside, my work unlocked access to a new data insights market, valued at £1Bn globally.
+Set the groundwork for future data science projects at Upside, unlocking access to a new data insights market, valued at £1Bn globally.